 ProfessionalsElizabeth R. McColm

 A partner in the Restructuring Department, Elizabeth McColm specializes in the areas of corporate restructurings and bankruptcy.
 She has been involved in major restructurings and bankruptcies representing debtors, creditors and acquirers of assets.
-Elizabeth’s recent creditor matters include advising key stakeholders in the restructurings of Country Fresh, FULLBEAUTY, Pacific Drilling, GenOn, Armstrong Energy, Ultra Petroleum and SquareTwo Financial, and her noteworthy debtor representations include The Bon-Ton Stores and Noranda.
+Elizabeth’s recent creditor matters include advising key stakeholders in the restructurings of David's Bridal, Country Fresh, FULLBEAUTY, Pacific Drilling, GenOn, Armstrong Energy, Ultra Petroleum and SquareTwo Financial, and her noteworthy debtor representations include The Bon-Ton Stores and Noranda.

 Awards and Recognitions